adiack/adiack.github.io/README.md

 # Projects

-Abdoulaye works on various programs and initiatives to support research, faculty and students in Africa.
+Abdoulaye works on various programs and initiatives to strengthen research and the AI/ML ecosystem in Africa.

 |  |  |
 |--|--|